 - It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint they should normally contact their daughter's Form Teacher.
 In many cases, the matter will be resolved straightaway by this means and to the parents' satisfaction.
-If the Form Teacher cannot resolve the matter alone, it may be necessary for him/her to consult the Head.

-- Complaints made directly to the Head will usually be referred to the relevant Form Teacher unless the Head deems it appropriate for her to deal with the matter personally. - The Form Teacher will make a written record of all concerns and complaints and the date on which they were received.
-Should the matter not be resolved within fourteen working days or in the event that the Form Teacher and the parent fail to reach a satisfactory resolution, parents will then be advised to proceed with their complaint in accordance with Stage 2 of this Procedure. - If, however, the complaint is against the Head, parents should make the complaint directly to the Chair of the Governors, whose contact details are available from the Bursar on request.
+If the Form Teacher cannot resolve the matter alone, it may be necessary for him/her to consult the Head. - Complaints made directly to the Head/Deputy Head will usually be referred to the relevant Form Teacher unless the Head/Deputy Head deems it appropriate for them to deal with the matter personally. - The Form Teacher will make a written record of all concerns and complaints and the date on which they were received.
+Should the matter not be resolved within fourteen working days or in the event that the Form Teacher and the parent fail to reach a satisfactory resolution, then parents will be advised to proceed with their complaint in accordance with Stage 2 of this Complaints Procedure. - If, the complaint is against the Head, parents should make the complaint directly to the Chair of the Governors, whose contact details are available from the Bursar/Clerk to the Governors on request.